Boccca2014/CodeGra.de/docs/user/overview.rst

 CodeGrade can be used both as a stand-alone web application and as a module in your LMS.
 The following chapters apply to both situations.
-Please consult the :ref:`LMS Integration <lms-chapter>` chapter for detailed information of integrating CodeGrade into your Learning Management System.
+Please consult the :ref:`LMS Integration <lms-chapter>` chapter for detailed information of integrating CodeGrade with your Learning Management System.

 This chapter provides a brief overview of the components and navigation in CodeGrade.